 Dr. Reza Aslan

 Dr. Reza Aslan, an internationally acclaimed writer and scholar on Islam and the Middle East, separates fact from mythology in his book, No god but God.
 He calls for Muslims to take back the Islamic faith from the interpretations that have contributed to terrorist acts.
 He strongly supports Muhammad's vision of tolerance, unity, and progressive values including women's rights.
 In seeking to bridge the gap between the east and west, he has been called a "voice of reason in a time of struggle".
-See: books and articles by Dr. Reza Aslan
+See: books by Dr. Reza Aslan

 - Dr. Reza Aslan at Portland Community College, March 2011